perlsdiver/ITP-Labs/Spring24-Git/lesson-notes.md

 [Mutual Aid Networks](https://github.com/groundgamela/mutual-aid-networks), a collaborative repository of local mutual aid networks.

 ## Other Interesting Repositories

+This is a non-exhaustive list of some interesting repositories I found while doing research for this skills lab.

+[Awesome ADHD](https://github.com/mrseth01/awesome-adhd), a curated list of ADHD-related articles, tools, and resources.

 [Gradebook](https://github.com/DASSL/Gradebook), an open sourced gradebook tool for educators, designed to facilite tracking attendance.